New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 The evaluation of expressions is the main focus of this course.
 The basic mechanism for evaluation is one with which you are probably already familiar, if only by example in other languages: To evaluate the expression (operator operand1 operand2 ...),

-Because some operators are special forms, we know that a Scheme interpreter must evaluate the operator first and the operands next.
+Because some operators are special forms, we know that a Racket interpreter must evaluate the operator first and the operands next.
 Otherwise, it wouldn't know whether to use the standard procedure application rule or the special form's rule.

 eval is recursive.
 Evaluating the subexpressions means making a recursive call to eval for each expression.
 If one of the subexpressions is a compound expression, then it, too, is evaluated in this same way.
 Simplicity can give rise to power...